Within the Extension, there is the Guides subsection. Here, you can find every guide you've created in the list view.

 Targeting is where you determine on what page or pages you want a guide or some other content to display.

 A target is composed of A Rule and a URL bit and, its functioning is depicted as it is read from left to right.

 Let's all look at the guide's targeting that is shown us here below:

 Redirect URL is the URL of a guide's first step.
-In other words, when you start to create a guide on a page, the page's URL registered as Redirect URL.
+In other words, when you start to create a guide on a page, the page's URL is registered as a Redirect URL.

 Redirect URL can be defined as the starting URL and exists as a fall-back URL.
-Meaning, if you trigger a guide in a page which is not applying to guide's targeting rule:
+Meaning if you trigger a guide on a page that is not applied to the guide's targeting rule:

-This triggered guide recalls its Redirect URL so that it can start since Guides can come into view only on their targeting URL(s).
+This triggered guide recalls its Redirect URL to start since Guides can come into view only on their targeting URL(s).

 Here, you can select a custom theme for your guide.

-Your existing themes will in the dropdown, ready to be selected.
+Your existing themes will be in the dropdown, ready to be selected.

 As seen in the image above, you should click on the Save button before leaving the window.